PixelBBQ/MediaName-Restorer/README.md

 ## Usage
 - Right click the script file ```restore-details.ps1```, select ```Run with PowerShell```.
-- The program will ask for an OMDb API Key on first run, after which it will remember it.
+- The program will ask for an OMDb API Key on first run, after which it will remember.

 ## Latest Version